elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-should-be-considered-when-determining-when-to-cite-a-source.md

 url: /learn/education-studies/questions/what-factors-should-be-considered-when-determining-when-to-cite-a-source
 score: -1.0
 related_article1:
-    id: 168673
+    id: 168664
-    title: What are the common causes of plagiarism, and how can it be avoided?
+    title: >-
+        Why is APA style particularly important in the social sciences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
+    url: /learn/education-studies/questions/why-is-apa-style-particularly-important-in-the-social-sciences
 related_article2:
-    id: 168668
+    id: 168675
-    title: How does a references page differ from a bibliography in APA style?
+    title: >-
+        How do citations support arguments in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-references-page-differ-from-a-bibliography-in-apa-style
+    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
 related_article3:
-    id: 168675
+    id: 168673
-    title: How do citations support arguments in academic writing?
+    title: >-
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article4:
-    id: 168666
+    id: 168671
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+    title: >-
+        How can standardized presentation enhance the clarity of research documentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/how-can-standardized-presentation-enhance-the-clarity-of-research-documentation
 related_article5:
-    id: 168669
+    id: 168665
-    title: What are some common challenges associated with manual referencing, and how can they be addressed?
+    title: >-
+        What is the purpose of in-text citations in APA style?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-challenges-associated-with-manual-referencing-and-how-can-they-be-addressed
+    url: /learn/education-studies/questions/what-is-the-purpose-of-intext-citations-in-apa-style
 ---

 &nbsp;